 A Chapter 13 bankruptcy is usually more complicated and more expensive than a Chapter 7.
 This type of personal bankruptcy comes with a standard filing fee of about $313 that can’t be waived.
 It may be possible to pay it in installments, though.

-As with a Chapter 7, this process also requires a credit counseling course and a personal financial management course.
+As with Chapter 7, this process also requires a credit counseling course and a personal financial management course.
 These cost between $20 and $100.

 Attorney fees for filing a Chapter 13 are usually higher since the process is more complex.
-This makes up the bulk of your costs with an average cost of around $2,500 to $3,000.
+This makes up the bulk of your costs, with an average cost of around $2,500 to $3,000.
 However, it might be possible to set up a repayment plan to make paying more affordable.

 Credit counseling courses: Between $20 to $100